mammothdx/FullStackTestProject/README.md

 1) Clone the project into a directory
 2) Create a virtual environment and install neccesery dependecies (`python3 -m venv venv`)
 3) Create a webpage that allows the user to enter a single DNA sequence containing only the letter A,G,C and T to a form.
 Web pages should be designed using bootstrap 4.
-4) Use the BlastJob model (models.py) to create the job and run an asychronic search task (use the blast command from the Tools section). <b>The results page should not fully refresh to check the status (js based solution)!</b>
+4) Use the BlastJob model (models.py) to create the job and run a search task (use the blast command from the Tools section).
+The search should run in an asynchronous manner (the page should not wait for the search to finish). <b>The results page should not fully refresh to check the status (js based solution)!</b>
 5) A web page should present the job's results when the job if finished

 Dont forget to run `python3 manage.py makemigrations blast_test` and `python3 manage.py migrate` before running the server